Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 How long does the battery last on the Levoit LVAC-200 and LVAC-300?

-In our tests, both vacuums lasted about 40 minutes on medium power and around 12 minutes on max power.
+In our evaluations, both vacuums lasted about 40 minutes on medium power and around 12 minutes on max power.
 The LVAC-300 has a slight edge in sustained suction, but overall runtime is very similar.

 Do the Levoit LVAC-200 and LVAC-300 work on carpets and hard floors?